yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

-  about something informally considering that the first time participants possibly ever experience a breakout room is in the first exercise (they may not know how breakout rooms work, they need to find the exercise in the material, they don't know anybody).
+  about something informally considering that the first time participants possibly ever experience a breakout room is in the first exercise (they may not know how breakout rooms work, they need to find the exercise in the material, they do not know anybody).
 We want people to feel comfortable and to ask questions.